warerebel/openlr-translate-sections/README.md

 // Validate that our inputObject is well formed and that the total input and output lengths are within 5% of each other try{
     validateInput(inputObject, 5);
+    const adjustedInput = baselineLength(inputobject); // We now know for certain the object is ready for translation const translatedOuput = translate(adjustedInput);
 } catch(error) {
     console.log(error.message); // If out of tolerance - "The toModel length varies outside of tolerance from the fromModel length"
 }